Gujarmal Modi: Personal life

-Modi's personal life had its fair share of ups and downs.
-As was customary in those days, he was married aged twelve, in 1914, to a girl the same age as him.
+Modi was married aged twelve, in 1914, to a girl the same age as him.
 He and his wife therefore grew up together and were very attached to each other.
 Six years after their wedding, the couple became the parents of a child, but the newborn died within a few hours.
 Little did the family realize at that time that they were fated to relive this misery ten times over, for this heartbreaking event was to be tragically repeated that many times in as many years.
 During the years 1920-31, Modi's wife bore as many as ten children, but every single child died either in childbirth or in infancy.
 Medical care in semi-rural Begumabad was abysmal, and the Modi family was not yet seriously wealthy.
 Modi's wife also began keeping ill constantly, but it is not known whether this was a cause or a consequence of the loss of children.
 It became clear that further attempt at child-bearing would be both futile and dangerous to the health of the mother.
-Modi's wife despaired of motherhood, and joined family elders in counseling him to bring another wife home, saying that she would rejoice in his children, for they would be in some sense her own children.
+Modi's wife despaired of motherhood, and joined family elders in counselling him to bring another wife home, saying that she would rejoice in his children, for they would be in some sense her own children.

 Gujar Mal finally acceded to the entreaties of his father and first wife.
 Multani Mal set about searching for another suitable match, and on 19 June 1932, Gujar Mal was married to Dayawati Modi, a lady of his own Marwadi community hailing from Etah district of Uttar Pradesh.
 Dayawati, the daughter of Chheda Lal, a tradesman of Etah, was seventeen years old; Gujar Mal was thirty.
 The two co-wives lived harmoniously together in the same household, because Gujar Mal began treating his first wife as a family elder.
 Dayawati was to become the mother of eleven healthy children, five sons and six daughters.
 Three daughters Rajkumari, Bimla and Rajeshwari were born before the birth of K K Modi, their eldest son, in 1940.
 Their other sons are Vinay Kumar, Satish Kumar, Bhupendra Kumar aka Dr.M and Umesh Kumar.